elderdk/clackjack/README.md

 And tie (Push) if your and dealer's scores are same.

+### How to install:

-You can run the `clackjack` executable in the bin folder or you can compile it yourself using the `Makefile`.
+No need for installation.
+You can run the `clackjack` executable in the `bin` folder or you can compile it yourself using the `Makefile`.

 Good luck!